JianghaiSCU/R2RNet/README.md

 1. Python 3.x
 2. Pytorch == 1.9.0 (We used torch.fft.fftn(ifftn) and torch.fft.rfftn(irfftn) in our code).
 ## Dataset
 We have fixed the image naming bugs, you can download the LSRW dataset from: https://pan.baidu.com/s/1XHWQAS0ZNrnCyZ-bq7MKvA (code: wmrr).
-If you use our code and  dataset, please cite our paper.

 (Note: Some outdoor image pairs are not pixel-to-pixel aligned, there may be some local offsets between two images.
 In fact, we think that this has a limited impact on the LLIE task.
 If you think it has a great impact on your task, please choose the appropriate training strategy and evaluation metric by yourself.)